Online Master's in Public Health Program (MPH)

 Global Health Concentration

 Learn to fight for health as a human right – locally and globally – with Drexel Dornsife’s online Master’s in Public Health (MPH).
-Taught by Drexel University’s Dornsife School of Public Health, which is #19 in the U.S. News & World Report 2020 rankings of the nation’s Best Graduate Schools and #1 in Philadelphia and the surrounding region.
+Taught by Drexel University’s Dornsife School of Public Health, which was ranked by U.S. News & World Report as #1 in the Philadelphia region and in the top 15% nationwide for Best Graduate Schools.

 Drexel’s online MPH is designed for experienced professionals and recent graduates alike.
 The program focuses on health and human rights, urban health, and translating policy into practice.
 You will learn to confront urgent public health and global health challenges with innovative solutions grounded in the latest evidence and community-based partnerships.
 Boasting a cutting-edge curriculum, expert Drexel faculty, and a global health focus, Drexel’s online MPH provides both classroom instruction and field-based practice to give you the skills to excel in whatever aspect of public health interests you.